deya-eldeen/blog/_posts/post/2022-03-10-gps-hardware-basics-for-software-engineers.md

   - "Math"
 ---

-Mobile software engineers (iOS and Android), are normally not familiar with how GPS works, instead of just getting Lat/Lon readings, and doing geo operations with it, why not become familiar with how GPS works? 🤓
+Mobile software developers, whether working on iOS or Android, often use GPS functionality in their apps without fully understanding how GPS works.
+This article is designed to give you a basic understanding of GPS hardware, so you can appreciate the underlying technology and improve your app's location-based features.

 <!--more-->

-{%
- include centered-image.html
+{% include centered-image.html image_path="images/covers/gps_full.jpg" alt_text="" caption="" %}
- image_path="images/covers/gps_full.jpg"
- alt_text=""
- caption=""
-%}

-This will not be a lengthy article, it will be a chat between an **iOS developer (Alex 👨🏻‍💻)** and an **electrical engineer (Sarah 👩🏼‍💻).**
+This article is structured as a conversation between an **iOS developer (Alex 👨🏻‍💻)** and an **electrical engineer (Sarah 👩🏼‍💻)**.
+Through their dialogue, we'll explore the fundamentals of GPS technology.

+## The Basics of GPS

 👨🏻‍💻: So what does GPS stand for?
-👩🏼‍💻: It stands for (Global Positioning System).

-👨🏻‍💻: Who created it? and what for?
-👩🏼‍💻: The GPS project was launched in the USA back in 1973 due to limitations of old navigation systems.

-👨🏻‍💻: I know it works without internet, but do I need cellular service to use GPS?
-👩🏼‍💻: No.

-👨🏻‍💻: How come it works without internet or cellular service?
-👩🏼‍💻: You get readings from satellites, there are about 24 artificial satellites in 6 orbits.

-👨🏻‍💻: So a mobile needs to connect to all of these?
-👩🏼‍💻: Of course not, when you are stationary, you need to be exposed to 3 of them, when you are moving, you will need to be exposed to 4.

-{%
- include centered-image.html
- image_path="images/ConstellationGPS.gif"
- alt_text=""
- caption="GPS Satellites animation (Wikipedia)"
-%}

-👨🏻‍💻: So how come it identifies me? and send me data?
-👩🏼‍💻: The Satellites don't identify you, **they only emit synchronous pulses all the time everywhere.**

-👨🏻‍💻: And how does my mobile give me back the (latitude, longitude, and altitude)?
-👩🏼‍💻: It compares the receive time of these pulses from each satellite, and use calculations to determine a point on earth, since the distance between these satellites is constant, and they have atomic clocks, the calculations will not be difficult.

-{%
- include centered-image.html
- image_path="images/GPS-satellite-position-calculations-3.png"
- alt_text=""
- caption="GPS Satellites Position Calculation"
-%}

-👨🏻‍💻: The service is totally free, and I don't have any subscription for GPS, how?
-👩🏼‍💻: GPS is not the only service for (Global Navigation Satellite Systems), there are many like (GLONASS, BeiDou, Galileo...), there are other commercial solutions that I don't know much about, there are a lot of details, I heard retail GPS receivers are designed to not work if the tracked object is moving fastly, you get the idea 🧐?
-👨🏻‍💻: ah! yes.

-{%
- include centered-image.html
- image_path="images/Beidou_Navigation_Satellite_System_2012.png"
- alt_text=""
- caption="BeiDou doesn't have full earth coverage."
-%}

-👨🏻‍💻: What is the error margin?
-👩🏼‍💻: It's variable, but you can say between 15 to 50 meters, some commercial systems use other inertial systems to give more accurate estimations.

-👨🏻‍💻: What is the minimum detectable value?
-👩🏼‍💻: You mean the resolution? theoretically, as far as I know, it's one inch, but practically it's about 3 meters.

-👨🏻‍💻: I once tried to use the GPS inside a big hospital, it didn't serve any purpose, the readings were not accurate.
-👩🏼‍💻: GPS does not work indoors.

-👨🏻‍💻: But I saw some readings on my maps application.
-👩🏼‍💻: it's the last point that was read, some devices like Huawei also augment (Accel/Gyro) sensor data, to mimic a basic INS to give your readings inside buildings, but it's not reliable.

-👨🏻‍💻: And what is used for indoor navigation systems?
-👩🏼‍💻: They use beacons and Bluetooth and other technologies, read about apple air tags!

-👨🏻‍💻: You mentioned sensors, why can't we use the basic sensors like accelerometer/gyroscope of the mobile to calculate the position?
-👩🏼‍💻: when you "integrate" the acceleration twice, the error will explode fastly, and it will become useless in a short time of movement, even if this works, this will not give you an absolute position, and you have to deal with drifting and gimbal lock and a lot of complexities.

-👨🏻‍💻: That was a lot of information, thank you.
-👩🏼‍💻: Welcome!, see you soon.
+👩🏼‍💻: It stands for **Global Positioning System**.

+👨🏻‍💻: Who created it, and for what purpose?
+👩🏼‍💻: The GPS project was launched by the United States in 1973 to overcome the limitations of earlier navigation systems.

+👨🏻‍💻: I know GPS works without an internet connection, but do I need cellular service to use GPS?
+👩🏼‍💻: No, you don't need cellular service either.

+## How GPS Works Without Internet or Cellular Service

+👨🏻‍💻: How does GPS work without internet or cellular service?
+👩🏼‍💻: Your device receives signals from satellites.
+There are about 24 operational satellites in six orbital planes.

+👨🏻‍💻: Does my mobile need to connect to all of these satellites?
+👩🏼‍💻: No, when stationary, your device only needs to receive signals from at least three satellites.
+When moving, it needs signals from four satellites for accurate positioning.

+{% include centered-image.html image_path="images/ConstellationGPS.gif" alt_text="GPS Satellites" caption="GPS Satellites in Orbit (Source: Wikipedia)" %}

+👨🏻‍💻: How does the GPS system identify me and send data back?
+👩🏼‍💻: The satellites don't identify you. **They continuously emit synchronized pulses everywhere.** Your device simply receives these signals.

+## Calculating Your Position

+👨🏻‍💻: How does my mobile determine my latitude, longitude, and altitude?
+👩🏼‍💻: Your device compares the time it receives signals from each satellite.
+By calculating the time differences, it can determine your position on Earth.
+The satellites have highly accurate atomic clocks, which make these calculations possible.

+{% include centered-image.html image_path="images/GPS-satellite-position-calculations-3.png" alt_text="GPS Position Calculation" caption="Calculating Position Using GPS Satellites" %}

+👨🏻‍💻: If the service is free and I don't have a subscription for GPS, how is it funded?
+👩🏼‍💻: GPS is one of several **Global Navigation Satellite Systems (GNSS)**.
+Others include GLONASS, BeiDou, and Galileo.
+These systems are funded by governments and sometimes private entities.
+Commercial GPS receivers might have restrictions, like not functioning at high speeds.

+{% include centered-image.html image_path="images/Beidou_Navigation_Satellite_System_2012.png" alt_text="BeiDou Navigation System" caption="BeiDou GNSS, which doesn't have full Earth coverage" %}

+## Accuracy and Limitations of GPS

+👨🏻‍💻: What is the typical error margin of GPS?
+👩🏼‍💻: The error margin varies but is typically between 15 to 50 meters.
+Some systems use additional inertial sensors to provide more accurate positioning.

+👨🏻‍💻: What is the minimum detectable distance?
+👩🏼‍💻: Theoretically, the resolution is as fine as one inch, but in practice, it's about three meters.

+## Challenges of Using GPS Indoors

+👨🏻‍💻: I tried using GPS inside a large hospital, but the readings were inaccurate.
+👩🏼‍💻: GPS signals do not work well indoors because they require a clear line of sight to the satellites.

+👨🏻‍💻: But I still got some readings on my maps app indoors.
+👩🏼‍💻: That's likely the last known location.
+Some devices, like those from Huawei, augment GPS data with accelerometer and gyroscope data to simulate basic indoor navigation, but it's not reliable.

+👨🏻‍💻: What technologies are used for indoor navigation systems?
+👩🏼‍💻: Indoor navigation typically uses beacons, Bluetooth, and other technologies.
+You might want to look into Apple AirTags for more information.

+## Using Sensors for Positioning

+👨🏻‍💻: Why can't we just use the accelerometer and gyroscope in our phones to calculate position?
+👩🏼‍💻: While you can derive some positional data from these sensors, they are prone to significant errors over time due to factors like drift and gimbal lock.
+Accelerometers and gyroscopes alone can't provide absolute positioning, and their errors accumulate quickly.

+👨🏻‍💻: That was a lot of information.
+Thanks for the explanation.
+👩🏼‍💻: You're welcome!
+See you soon.

+## Conclusion

+Understanding how GPS works can help mobile developers better utilize location services in their apps.
+Whether you're developing a navigation app or just curious about the technology behind the blue dot on your map, a basic knowledge of GPS hardware can enhance your approach to location-based features.